 - Define goals

 - Assess and develop processes, programs and trainings

 - Schedule regular progress check-ins

 Sevan, a certified veteran owned business, delivers data-driven, high quality and efficient turnkey solutions for your capital improvement programs.
 Our exceptional team is standing by to guide all your projects across the finish line.
 If you would like more information on EV chargers and finding a strategy that works for your business, read our EV Charging Whitepaper.
-If you are ready to move forward with your EV charging program, contact us today to schedule a PSP consultation and give your next program The Strength of Sevan!
+If you are ready to move forward with your EV charging program, contact us today to schedule a MAP consultation and give your next program The Strength of Sevan!